|Nutritional Guidelines (per serving)|

 |Amount per serving|

 |Total Sugars 61g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Milkshakes are a classic American frosty treat.
-A creamy combination of ice cream and milk, they're served at diners and dairy shops, including fast food favorites like Dairy Queen and Sonic.
+A creamy combination of ice cream and milk, they're served at diners and dairy shops, including fast food favorites like Dairy Queen, Burger King, and Sonic.
 And while they're a delicious treat to order alongside your burger, you can easily make them at home and save a few dollars.
 All you need are a few simple ingredients and a blender.

 With a bit of cookie crunch, rich chocolate sauce, and creamy texture, it's no wonder that people are so fond of this flavorful Oreo milkshake.
 Serve with a colorful straw.

 Click Play to See This Easy Oreo Milkshake Come Together